 6. Use a thicker sleeping pad

 A lot of people don’t realize that the primary purpose of your sleeping pad isn’t to keep you comfortable.
 The purpose of your sleeping pad is to keep you warm.
 The sleeping pad essentially elevates you and inserts a layer of insulation (air) in between you and the cold, hard ground.
-A thicker sleeping pad creates more separation between you and the ground, keeping you warmer.
+A thicker sleeping pad (like the Therma-Rest LuxuryMap) creates more separation between you and the ground, keeping you warmer.
+Keep in mind, however, that an extra thick sleeping pad will be considerably larger to pack and is a better choice for car camping.

 How to quiet your mind (& your surroundings)